Our kids guide to The Tour de France is a great way to learn about the world's longest cycle raceRead More

-However, the moment the Creig 24 arrived for him (with the matching Creig 26 for his older brother), there was a feeling of excitement that we could finally get out on rougher terrain.
+The moment the Creig 24 arrived for T (with the matching Creig 26 for his older brother), there was a feeling of excitement that we could finally get out on rougher terrain.
 We headed off to trail centres and started out on some of the easier Blue routes, which got us used to climbing and riding single track.

 We quickly grew to love trail centres with small training areas, where the boys were able to practise their skills before going out.
 Our favourites quickly became Gisburn in Lancashire, Whinlatter in Cumbria and Kirroughtree in Dumfries.
 All three have great little areas where you can get some practise time in before heading off on some fast and fun blue routes.
 Over time we started to venture onto some of the red routes.
 Because the Islabikes Creig was so light, it meant it could be picked up and carried if the trail got a bit too technical.